 8. Place candy board directly over the brood cluster so the bees have access to it.

 NOTES FOR ISABEE’S 14 LB.
 CANDY TRAY -

 7 cups of water

-Using a 12 quart or larger pot – Heat water and vinegar.
+Using a 12 quart or larger pot – Heat water.
 Add sugar and stir to incorporate.
 Stir constantly until boiling.
 Cover and boil for 3 minutes (watch to make sure it doesn’t boil over)

 1. Uncover and continue to boil without stirring until mixture reaches 240ºF

 2. Remove from heat and cool to 200ºF, about 20-30 minutes